osamples/CloudSecurityEngineering/Amazon-Neptune-Enablement-w-Gremlin-&-Python/README.md

 7. Visualizing the same query as before, Tom Sawyer provides us with a lot more detail as you can see in the below.
 We can explore more queries and options in the future.

     ![orgsbySeverity](./screenshots/orgsbySeverity.png)

-## Contribute
----
-If there are links or sections you feel that should be in here please open up a PR by creating a Branch under your name and pushing to mainline!